Last Updated on July 7, 2026 by Daniel Globe

 Summer Peak Season

 The months of June to August are particularly popular among tourists, coinciding with the dry season when outdoor activities such as trekking, wildlife spotting, and beach excursions are at their best.
-During this period, many travelers flock to Borneo to explore its national parks, such as Bako National Park and Gunung Mulu National Park, where the chances of encountering diverse flora and fauna are significantly higher.
+During this period, many travelers flock to Borneo’s national parks, such as Bako National Park and Gunung Mulu National Park, where the chances of encountering diverse flora and fauna are significantly higher.

 New Year Celebrations

-Another peak period occurs during the Chinese New Year celebrations, which usually fall between late January and mid-February.
-This festive season attracts both local and international tourists who come to experience the vibrant cultural festivities, including lion dances, fireworks, and traditional food fairs.
+Another peak period occurs during Chinese New Year celebrations, which usually fall between late January and mid-February.
+This festive season attracts local and international visitors who come to experience vibrant cultural festivities, including lion dances, fireworks, and traditional food fairs.

 Planning Ahead

-The influx of visitors during these times can lead to crowded attractions and higher accommodation prices, making it essential for travelers to plan ahead if they wish to visit during these peak periods.
+The influx of visitors during these times can lead to crowded attractions and higher accommodation prices, so it’s worth booking flights and lodging well in advance if you want to visit during peak periods.

 Best Time for Wildlife Watching

-Notably, this period coincides with the fruiting season of many trees in the rainforest, attracting a plethora of wildlife, including orangutans, proboscis monkeys, and various bird species.
-One of the prime locations for wildlife observation is the Kinabatangan River in Sabah.
-Here, visitors can embark on river cruises that offer opportunities to see pygmy elephants, crocodiles, and an array of birdlife in their natural habitat.
+This period also coincides with the fruiting season of many rainforest trees, which draws in wildlife including orangutans, proboscis monkeys, and a wide range of bird species.
+One of the best places for wildlife observation is the Kinabatangan River in Sabah, where river cruises offer chances to see pygmy elephants, crocodiles, and abundant birdlife in their natural habitat.

-Additionally, the Danum Valley Conservation Area is another hotspot for wildlife enthusiasts, where guided treks can lead to encounters with rare species such as the Bornean orangutan and the endangered clouded leopard.
-The combination of favorable weather conditions and increased animal activity during this time makes it an ideal period for wildlife watching.
+The Danum Valley Conservation Area is another hotspot, where guided treks can lead to encounters with rare species such as the Bornean orangutan and the endangered clouded leopard.
+The combination of favorable weather and increased animal activity during the dry season makes it the strongest window for wildlife watching.

 Ideal Weather for Outdoor Activities

-Outdoor activities in Borneo are best enjoyed during the dry season when the weather is more predictable and conducive to exploration.
-The months from April to October offer sunny days with minimal rainfall, making it perfect for hiking through dense jungles or scaling mountains like Mount Kinabalu.
-The clear skies not only enhance visibility but also provide a more enjoyable experience for trekkers who wish to immerse themselves in Borneo’s stunning landscapes.
+Outdoor activities in Borneo are best enjoyed during the dry season, when the weather is more predictable and better suited to exploration.
+The months from April to October bring sunnier days with minimal rainfall, making it a good window for hiking through dense jungle or scaling Mount Kinabalu.
+Clearer skies also improve visibility for trekkers taking in Borneo’s landscapes.

-In addition to hiking, this period is also favorable for other outdoor pursuits such as river rafting and caving.
-For instance, the Mulu Caves in Sarawak are a popular destination for spelunking enthusiasts.
-The dry weather allows for safer access to these caves, where visitors can marvel at impressive limestone formations and unique ecosystems.
+This period is also favorable for river rafting and caving.
+The Mulu Caves in Sarawak, for instance, are a popular destination for spelunking, and drier conditions allow for safer access to the limestone passages and unique cave ecosystems inside.

-Furthermore, coastal activities like beach lounging and snorkeling thrive during this time as well; locations such as Sipadan Island become prime spots for underwater exploration when visibility is at its peak.
+Coastal activities like beach lounging and snorkeling also thrive during the dry season; Sipadan Island becomes a prime spot for underwater exploration when visibility is at its best.

 Seasonal Events and Festivals